EqualExperts/digital-platform-playbook/introduction/capabilities-of-a-digital-platform.md

 ### Run a service

-* Service compute available, such as container orchestrator and functions runtime.
+* Service compute available, such as container orchestrator or functions runtime.
 * Vertical and/or horizontal scaling of compute configured for service.
 * Checks on release candidate signatures from container image repository.
 * Caching on the wire between services, and before downstream dependencies.